dkarthe/webjeda-blog/_posts/2016-12-20-how-to-add-share-buttons-to-jekyll.md

 Now I had to make a decission whether to use it or make one for myself.
 I thought why not make one!
 I will have the complete design control.
 So I chose to design it myself.

-##Making a share bar without JavScript
+##Making a share bar without JavaScript

 When I decided to make a share bar for my blog WebJeda, I thought of making it ```Js``` free.
 As a developer - for a fast performing website - you should avoid ```Js``` and lower the number of http requests.
 With ShareThis, I used to have 5 to 6 ```Js``` files loaded from a remote server and 22 requests were made.
 This happens when you have many buttons and every button is downloaded remotely!